 The primary benefit of the RTU model is its ability to reduce the context switching, synchronization, and data movement overhead incurred by preemptive multi-threading implementations.
-However, preemption is deferred to the extent that consumers check to see if they must preempt themselves.
-This latency may be unacceptable in hard real-time applications, such as avionics mission computing.
-In contrast, deferred preemption may be acceptable for multimedia applications that have less stringent timing requirements.
+However, preemption is delayed to the extent that consumers check to see if they must preempt themselves.
+This latency may be unacceptable in some real-time applications.

-Real-time preemptive thread dispatching: Real-time threads are supported by an increasing number of OS platforms, such as VxWorks, LynxOS, CHORUS/ClassiX, Solaris 2.x, and DEC UNIX.
-Figure 11(B) shows an implementation of the Dispatching Module that allocates a real-time thread (or pool of threads) to each priority queue.
+• Real-time preemptive thread dispatching: An increasing number of OS platforms (e.g., VxWorks, Solaris 2.x, and DEC UNIX) support real-time threads.
+Figure 9(B) shows an implementation of the Dispatching Module that allocates a Real-time thread (or pool of threads) to each priority queue.

 The advantage of this model is that the dispatcher can leverage kernel support for preemption by associating appropriate OS priorities to each thread.
 For instance, when a thread at the highest priority becomes ready to run, the OS will preempt any lower priority thread that is running and allow the higher priority thread to run.
-The disadvantage is that this preemption incurs thread context switching overhead.
-Moreover, applications must identify, and synchronize access to, data that can be shared by multiple threads.
+The disadvantages are that this preemption incurs thread context switching overhead, and that applications must identify, and synchronize access to, data that can be shared by multiple threads.

-Single-threaded priority-based dispatching: The Dispatching Module can also be implemented with no support for preemption.
+• Single-threaded priority-based dispatching: The Dispatching Module can also be implemented with no support for preemption.
 This is similar to the RTU dispatching mechanism in the sense that a single-thread is used to dispatch events based on priority.
 However, once a consumer receives an event, it can run to completion regardless of the arrival of events for higher priority consumers.